Table Of Contents

 How do I tell if my tenant has “skipped” out of the apartment?

-Often times it’s best to look for the obvious, such as removal of personal goods, whether or not the tenant has come back to the premises at any time during a one week period, and simply no food in the refrigerator.
+Often times it’s best to look for the obvious, such as the removal of personal goods, whether or not the tenant has come back to the premises at any time during a one-week period, and simply no food in the refrigerator.
 It’s extremely important to document all of the “proof” gathered in order to determine abandonment.
 When in doubt, if payment of rent has not been made, the landlord may always file for eviction.

 What can I do if my tenant files for bankruptcy?

 The procedures a landlord should take will be determined by bankruptcy court laws.
-A Landlord usually will proceed with a relief from the “stay” deeming the tenant responsible for rent incurred during the pendency of bankruptcy proceedings.
+A Landlord usually will proceed with relief from the “stay” deeming the tenant responsible for rent incurred during the pendency of bankruptcy proceedings.
 This is a complicated procedure and warrants at least a consult with an attorney.

 Do I have the right to enforce no smoking in my rental property?

 A landlord may establish a “No Smoking” policy by providing so in the Lease.